letcodespeak/custsomer-service/README.md

-RESTful customer service built with Spring boot 2.0.6 , JPA  and JDK 8.
+a sample RESTful customer service built with Spring boot 2.0.6 , JPA  and JDK 8.
 It shows how to build the RESTful endpoint to manupulate with two entities Customer and Account which are connected via one-to-many relationship.